pkunitsky/share.it/README.md

 # Share.it
 > Share.it is an online news and social networking service.
-Inspired by Twitter.
 > Check out deployed product here -> https://share-it-app.herokuapp.com

 ### Want to install share.it and check it out locally?